 The EXA DMSA/1 (Deployable Multifunction Solar Array for 1U) is an upgraded version of the DSA 1/A. It features deployable functionality based on ‘artificial muscles’ for CubeSats in the range of 1U to 6U.
 The arrays fold into a panel attached to the CubeSat structure, as another solar panel, and once in orbit deploy to full their extension.

 The system includes deploy and release contact sensors and its own deploy control board.
 It also features embedded antennas that range from the VHF to the L-band and embedded magnetorquer, sun, and temperature sensors.
 The maximum folded thickness is 6.25 mm for the 3-panel array and it is possible to configure different solar cells for very high-power missions.

-The GaAs Solar Array and M6P Solar Panels by NanoAvionics
+The GaAs Solar Array by NanoAvionics

 The NanoAvionics GaAs solar arrays and panels are made of high-performance triple junction space grade solar cells, for missions with high power requirements.
 The solar cells reach up to 29.5% efficiency and contain bypass diodes to protect in-series connected solar cell strings from shadowing effects or individual cell failure.
 Solar cells are assembled using NASA-qualified low outgassing adhesive materials in cleanroom environments.
 NanoAvionics also provides customised deployable solar panels.

 Solar panels and arrays by Blue Canyon Technologies

 Blue Canyon Technologies manufactures solar panels and arrays for smallsats.
 The products are available in various different configurations, from simple body-mounted panels to multi-wing deployed arrays with the option to gimbal up to two arrays.
 Functionality is included for solar array input power, on-board or external batteries, charge control (Peak Power or Direct Energy), power regulation and distribution, and data acquisition.
 The products are: